 You can use the the ‘SW1’ and ‘SW2’ switches on the SMP3 power supply to choose the output voltage your alarm installation requires.
-With ‘SW1’ closed (ON) and ‘SW2’ open (OFF), the SMP3 has an output voltage of 6VDC.
-With ‘SW1’ open (OFF) and ‘SW2’ open (OFF), the power supply has a 12VDC output voltage.
-Finally with ‘SW1’ open (OFF) and ‘SW2’ closed (ON), the SMP3 power supply has an output voltage of 24VDC.
-When using the 6VDC or 12VDC output voltage, you should use an AC transformer with an output voltage of 16.5VAC, 40VA such as the Honeywell 1361.
+With ‘SW1’ (ON) and ‘SW2’ (OFF), the SMP3 has an output voltage of 6VDC.
+With ‘SW1’ (OFF) and ‘SW2’ (OFF), the power supply has a 12VDC output voltage.
+Finally with ‘SW1’ (OFF) and ‘SW2’ (ON), the SMP3 power supply has an output voltage of 24VDC.
+When using the 6VDC or 12VDC output voltage, you can use an AC transformer with an output voltage of 16.5VAC, 40VA such as the Honeywell 1361.
+This will provide a 2.4 Amp output.
+To achieve the full 2.5 Amp output, a 16VAC, 55.2VA transformer must be used.
 If you use the SMP3 with the 24VDC voltage output, you will need a 28VAC, 100VA transformer.

 The Atronix SMP3 also has convenient LED diagnostics to provide visual indication of how the power supply is operating.
 With the red (DC) LED on and the green (AC) LED on, the power supply is working properly.
 With the red (DC) LED on and the green (AC) LED off, the power supply has no AC power and the backup battery is supplying power.
 With the red (DC) LED off and the green (AC) LED on, the SMP3 has no DC output due to a short circuit or thermal overload condition.
-Finally, with both LEDs off, there is no DC output or AC input because the unit is discharged and the battery is dead or not connected.
+Finally, with both LEDs off, there is no DC output or AC input present.
+This indicates that AC power has been lost and either the battery is discharged or not connected.